iq3addLi/swift-vapor-layered-realworld-example-app/README.md

 SECRET_FOR_JWT|secret

 Another way, Put `.env` on the same directory as the executable binary.
-You can find it in the `Env` direcotory.
+You can find it in the `Env` directory.

 ## Code entrance